How to Deep Clean a Mattress

 Vacuuming your mattress is a crucial step in deep cleaning it.
 It helps to remove dust, dead skin cells, and other debris that has accumulated on the surface of your mattress.
 To do this, you’ll need a vacuum cleaner with an upholstery attachment.

 Next, move on to the surface of the mattress.
 Use the upholstery tool to vacuum the entire surface area, making sure to cover every inch.
 You may need to go over certain areas a few times to remove all debris.
-If your mattress has any stains, you can sprinkle baking soda on them before vacuuming to help lift the stain.
+If your mattress has any stains, you can sprinkle baking soda on it before vacuuming to help lift the stain.

 Once you’re finished vacuuming, take a damp cloth and wipe down the edges and sides of the mattress to remove any remaining debris.
 You can also use a fabric freshener or essential oils to give your mattress a fresh, clean scent.
 Vacuuming your mattress should be done at least once every three months to keep it clean and hygienic.